 The group has also established a trade finance facility and has secured additional institutional investment during the year to further support its forward contracts.
+Post-financial reporting period, in January 2025, the Group secured €1.5 million in funding, providing further financial stability and a clear operational runway for the next 12 months.
+This additional funding significantly strengthens the Group's ability to execute its strategic plans and meet its liabilities as they fall due.
 This report has been prepared on the going concern basis, which contemplates the continuation of normal business activity and the realisation of assets and the settlement of liabilities in the normal course of business.

-For the year ended 31 December 2023, the Group incurred loss of \$2,015,401(2022: \$9,971,253) and had a cash balance of \$488,097 as at the reporting date while it incurred administration expenses during the year of \$2,285,011.
+For the year ended 31 December 2024, the Group had a cash balance of \$95,809 as at the reporting date while it incurred administration expenses during the year of \$1,694,537.
 The Directors believe there are sufficient funds to meet the Group's working capital requirements for the coming year.
 The Directors also recognise that the ability of the Group to continue as a going concern and to pay its debts as and when they fall due may be dependent on the ability of the Group to secure additional funding through shareholder loans, entering into negotiations with third parties regarding the sale of assets of the Group, or successful realisation of revenue growth via their plans for successful launch of their new product lines.

 Should the Group not achieve the matters set out above, there is significant uncertainty whether the company and the group will continue as a going concern, and therefore whether it will be required to realise its assets and extinguish its liabilities other than in the normal course of business and at amounts different from those stated in the financial report.
-The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts nor to the amounts and classification of liabilities that may be necessary should the Group and the company be unable to continue as a going concern.
+The financial report does not include any adjustments relating to the recoverability and classification of recorded asset amounts nor to the amounts and classification of liabilities that may be necessary should the Group be unable to continue as a going concern.

-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2023
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 DECEMBER 2024